2023 Solar Incentives Guide for Schenectady, NY - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.
+With the new provisions, solar installation projects started after January 1, 2022, and completed by the end of 2032, might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Schenectady solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Schenectady solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives